aaryaa12252/SoftwareTesting-WhiteMart/README.md

 Introduction:
-This repository contains the automation framework for testing the Naukri job portal using Selenium with a Data-Driven approach.
+This repository contains the automation framework for testing the White Mart Website using Selenium Java.

 Prerequisites:
 Java Development Kit (JDK)